 How to enjoy Beppu -vol.7 from Tasmania Island While I was working at

 Coming to Japan and not trying to soak in the velvety waters of onsen is a crime.
-Especially when you visit Beppu – the genuine hot spring capital of Japan.
+Especially if you are looking for private onsen in Kyushu, you must visit Beppu – the genuine hot spring capital of Japan.
 However, many foreign visitors are reluctant to enter a public bath with other people.
 They prefer to enjoy it alone or with their families and loved ones.
 On the other hand, other foreign visitors may have tattoos.
 Many hot spring facilities do not allow people with tattoos to use their public spaces.
-Indeed, if you are willing to pay a little extra, Beppu features a lot of establishments that offer private hot spring facilities for families, couples, and solo travelers who would like to feel the ambiance in a private way.
+Indeed, if you are willing to pay a little extra for private onsen in Beppu, the city features a lot of establishments that offer private facilities for families, couples, and solo travelers who would like to feel the ambiance in a private way.
 Needless to say, the water properties vary depending on the establishment, but their quality stays on an exceptionally high level.
-In this article, you will find the top 10 hot spring facilities that offer private rooms with baths for their best and probably most shy customers.
+In this article, you will find the top 10 private onsen facilities that offer private rooms with baths for their best and most shy customers.

 Address: 159-2 Kannawa, Beppu, Oita 〒874-0000